NuDAQ/AI-Trigger-System/docs/Deliverables.md

 ## Upstream ADC Input Format

 The upstream ADC-side logic is driven directly with a 250 MHz `CLK_ADC`.
-So, no CDC needed.
+So, no additional source-clock CDC is required at the delivered top-level ADC input.

 Each accepted input beat contains: